 Your education can cost anywhere from $2,500 to $12,000 in total.
 Associate degree programs can be less expensive, especially if you qualify for in-state tuition, Pell grants, or other tuition assistance programs.

 How long does it take to become a medical transcriptionist?

 It really depends on what kind of program you go through.
 A certification program can take anywhere from 6 to 9 months.
 An associate’s degree can take around 2 years – but you’ll graduate with a more well-rounded set of skills because you’re required to fulfill some general education requirements.

-Read more at 17 of The Best Side Hustles From Home.
+Read more at Best Side Hustles From Home.